 A student who desires to apply for challenge valuation shall obtain a Xerox copy of the answer script by paying the prescribed fee within 10 days after the announcement of the results.
 He / She can challenge the grade awarded to him/her by surrendering the grade card and by submitting an application along with the prescribed fee to the Registrar (Evaluation) within 15 days after the announcement of the results.
-This challenge valuation is only for C_3 component.
+This challenge valuation is only for C3 component.

 The answer scripts for which challenge valuation is sought for shall be sent to another external examiner.
-The marks awarded in the challenge valuation shall be the final.
+The marks awarded will be the higher of the marks obtained in the challenge valuation and in maiden valuation.

-- 6.2.4 In case of a course with only practical component a practical examination will be conducted with both internal and external examiners.
+- 6.2.4 In case of a course with only practical component a practical examination will be conducted with two examiners (ref: 6.2.3 III (ii)).
 A candidate will be assessed on the basis of a) knowledge of relevant processes b) Skills and operations involved c) Results / products including calculation and reporting.
 If external examiner does not turn up then both the examiners will be internal examiners.
-The duration for semester-end practical examination shall be decided by the departmental council. - 6.2.5 If X is the marks scored by the candidate out of 50 in C3 in theory examination, if Y is the marks scored by the candidate out of 50 in C3 in Practical examination, and if Z is the marks scored by the candidate out of 50 in C3 for a course of (L=0):T:(P=0)type that is entirely tutorial based course, then the final marks M in C3 is decided as per the following table.
+The duration for semester-end practical examination shall be decided by the departmental council. - 6.2.5 If X is the marks scored by the candidate out of 70 in C3 in theory examination, if Y is the marks scored by the candidate out of 70 in C3 in Practical examination, and if Z is the marks scored by the candidate out of 70 in C3 for a course of (L=0):T:(P=0)type that is entirely tutorial based course, then the final marks M in C3 is decided as per the following table.

-er the following table:
+9 01 0110 10 110 W 111 B 00

 L.T.P Find mark M in C 3

 distribution

 L:T:P [(L+T)X]+[(T+P)Y]

 L+2T+P

 L:(T=0):P (LX)+(PY)

 L+P

 L:T:(P=0) X

 L:(T=0):(P=0) X

 (L=0):T:P Y

 (L=0): (T=0):P Y

 (L=0): T:(P=0) Z